wandersick/ws-storage-failover/README.md

 12. Stop VM in DR Site
 13. Take Disk Offline in DR Site Host
 14. Unpresent Cloned LUN from DR Site Host
-15. .Stop and Delete Replication Group - from DR Site to Production Site
+15. Stop and Delete Replication Group - from DR Site to Production Site
 16. Present LUN of Replicated CSV to Production Site Hosts
 17. Run CSV in Production Site
 18. Import VM in Production Site